Godinhoweverson/dbz-eiche-ecommerce/README.md

 #### Search Engine Optimization (SEO):
 - We optimize our website content to improve visibility on search engine results pages.
 By targeting relevant keywords and optimizing product descriptions, we increase organic traffic and attract potential customers who are actively searching for fashion solutions.

 - A sitemap.xml was generated using [XML-sitemaps](https://www.xml-sitemaps.com/) and seamlessly integrated into the webpage to enhance the site's classification by search engines as high-quality.
-Additionally, a robots.txt file was implemented for this site to further optimize its search engine visibility and performance.
+Additionally, a <strong>robots.txt</strong> file was implemented for this site to further optimize its search engine visibility and performance.

 While emphasizing the importance of mitigating keyword-stuffing, I implemented a systematic approach to curate a concise yet impactful list of appropriately aligned keywords.
 Initially, I meticulously crafted short-tail keywords to mirror typical user search patterns for the website.